mbta/mobile_app/.github/pull_request_template.md

 What is this PR for?

+iOS
-- [ ] If you added any user facing strings on iOS, are they included in Localizable.xcstrings?
+- [ ] If you added any user-facing strings on iOS, are they included in Localizable.xcstrings?
-  - [ ] Add temporary machine translations, marked "Needs Review"
+  - [ ] Add temporary machine translations, marked "Needs Review" android
+- [ ] All user-facing strings added to strings resource

 ### Testing